-- Bassinet- These aren’t necessarily considered must-haves but they are nice-to-haves since it’s smaller than a crib and easier to fit in your bedroom for those first weeks.
-Having your baby sleep in the same room as you can help establish his breastfeeding schedule as well as help diminish the risk of sudden infant death syndrome.
+- Bassinet– These aren’t necessarily considered must-haves but they are nice-to-haves since it’s smaller than a crib and easier to fit in your bedroom for those first weeks.
+Having your baby sleep in the same room as you can help establish a breastfeeding schedule as well as help diminish the risk of sudden infant death syndrome.
 Same deal as the crib, safety comes first when choosing the best option.

 - Baby monitor– Get some peace of mind and stay in the know of what’s happening with your baby at all times.
 You can find only audio monitors and some with video as well.

 - Rocking chair– Comfort is key here, try out different options and choose the one you and your partner like the most.
 If you have other kids or are thinking of having other kids anytime soon, there are some gliders that come with a very handy safety lock.

 - Diaper pail– Although not essential, it can make your life a little easier and help you keep your baby’s nursery odor-free.